 Anxiety, in general, can be treated through medication.
 Antidepressants and mood stabilisers are commonly prescribed to help manage symptoms and suppress the unstable production of chemicals in the brain.

 In most cases, treatment will start with psychological therapies, as many issues can be resolved through CBT.
 However, for severe cases where symptoms of anxiety are strong, medication may be available for long-term management.

-Treatment services for separation anxiety here at Nova Recovery will be endorsed on a per-client basis.
+Treatment services for separation anxiety and addiction here at Nova Recovery will be endorsed on a per-client basis.
 We must take your own needs into consideration before forming a treatment programme.
-There is however a high chance that you will complete the above separation anxiety treatment services, in conjunction with wellbeing management.
+There is however a high chance that you will complete the above addiction and separation anxiety treatment services, in conjunction with well-being management.

-Lifestyle and wellbeing management here at Nov Recovery
+Lifestyle and wellbeing management here at Nova Recovery

-Some anxiety disorders can be managed by promoting healthy lifestyle and wellbeing choices.
-Such efforts can be instilled while treating separation anxiety, as routine and exposure to coping strategies can help to build up confidence and self-awareness.
+Some anxiety disorders can be managed by promoting healthy lifestyles and well-being choices.
+Such efforts can be instilled while treating separation anxiety and substance abuse, as routine and exposure to coping strategies can help to build up confidence and self-awareness.

-Separation anxiety is a valid mental health condition, which can be extremely tough to acknowledge and live with.
-However, it is important that you do consider the symptoms of anxiety, and how they are impacting your life.
+Separation anxiety is a valid mental health condition, which can be extremely tough to acknowledge and live with, particularly if you struggle with alcohol or drug addiction.
+However, it is important that you consider the symptoms of anxiety and addiction, and how they are impacting your life.

-Through such impacts, separation anxiety treatment here at our private, specialist hospital for mental health recovery will support you.
+Through such impacts, separation anxiety and addiction treatment here at our private, specialist rehab centre for substance abuse and mental health recovery will support you.